emadsidd/Semantic-Search/README.md

 ```

 ## How to Run the Semantic Search System:
-After Steps 1 to 3 from above:
+After steps 1 to 3 from above:

 ### 4. Download and Merge the Models Folder
 Download the zip file containing the fine-tuned models and FAISS index files from the link: https://1drv.ms/u/s!AqfmYowASmFYntJEvZx9qH0Kd7wwSA?e=OMVqtx